The following are strategies and techniques I like to use in my counseling practice, so you can know what to expect.

 Acceptance and Commitment Therapy (ACT): Sometimes when we “white knuckle” our way through difficult thoughts or feelings, it just comes back to bite us later, usually in uglier ways such as aggression, numbing with substances, isolating, etc. Like when you are anxious about something and you think, “stop being so anxious!”
 Does that ever work?
 ACT is about how to stop fighting, externalize the thought or feeling, and learn how to accept and sit with the discomfort, which gives it less power and increases your ability to cope.
 This is also a great modality for increasing self acceptance.

 The Enneagram: This is not a type of therapy but more of a tool for self-exploration and identity.
 This tool is a way of understanding on a deeper level our motivations, how we deal with emotions, behaviors that get in our way, and how to align with our higher self.
+I have completed a 14-month certification training from the Enneagram School of Awakening.
 After learning about the Enneagram, my clients are able to have a deeper understanding of their identity and experience sincere compassion for themselves and others.